 But I often get bothered by noise when I travel, too.
 While everyone else seems to comfortably ignore people partying in hostels, children screaming on planes, or the sound of Drake pumping through the earphones of someone on a long bus ride… I sit there fuming because it irritates me.

 I’ve known for a long while that I struggle to sleep through noise, so I’ve been experimenting with ways to block it out.
 It depends on the situation, but there’s usually one or two things we can do.
-Here’s 4 foolproof ways that I’ve found to block out noise and get sleep.
+Here’s a few foolproof ways that I’ve found to block out noise and get sleep.

 1. Use ear plugs